 So, what should you choose?
 Context API or Redux?

 The answer is it depends on the project or application we are going to implement.
 Because we do not need to find out that it increases in size later and rewrite it from Context to Redux.
-And we need to consider about how the data changing, refreshing and how often that happens.
+And we need to consider how the data changing, refreshing and how often that happens.
 Simply we need a clear idea about what is our project and its scope.
 If the application is a large one better to use Redux for the global state management because it is a very powerful state management library.
-If the project is small one, then we can go with our next option Context API.
+If the project is a small one, then we can go with our next option Context API.